Financial-Times/o-brand/README.md

 ### Brand

-A brand is a collection of configuration to tailor a component for specifc usecases.
-A branded Origami component is able to output the correct visual style and features for a requested brand.
+A brand is a collection of configuration to tailor a component for specific use-cases.
+A branded Origami component is able to output differing styles for a requested brand.
+It is also able to include extra styles specific to a brand.

 Examples of brands include:

 - Master: FT branding for public ft.com sites and affiliates.
-- Internal: A minimal style with subtle branding for internal products, tools, and documentation.
+- Internal: Style suitable for internal products, tools, and documentation.
 - Whitelabel: Base, structural styles only.

 ### Variants

-A branded component may contain a number of variants e.g. a button component may provide a "big" and "small" variant.
-Variants may modify the appearance or functionality of a component.
+A branded component may contain one or more variants e.g. a button component may provide a "big" and "small" variant.
+Variants may change the appearance or functionality of a component.
 They may override default brand styles, e.g. change the colour of a button.
 Variants may also require new markup e.g. to add a breadcrumb to a header component.
 Variants must be optional and build upon a fully functional branded component.

 E.g.

-Brand variants modify a fully functional foundation.
+1. Brand variants modify a fully functional foundation.
 ```scss
 	.o-example {
 		content: 'component';